betaflight/betaflight.com/docs/development/manufacturer/creating-configuration.md

 # How to Create a Flight Controller Configuration File for Betaflight

-Since firmware 4.5 unified targets are replaced with a new format for configuration.

 Under construction.

 This document describes how to create a flight controller configuration file for Betaflight 4.5 and is a work in progress.